cvra/can-bootloader/README.markdown

 * Write flash (0x03).
 Parameters : Start adress, expected device class (string) and sequence of bytes to write.
 Returns nothing.
 * Read flash (0x04).
 Parameters : Start adress and length.
 Returns sequence of read bytes
 * Check write status (0x05).
 Parameters: None.
 Returns: True if a write is currently in progress, False otherwise.
+* Update config (0x06).
+The only parameters is a MessagePack map containing the configuration values to update.
+If a config value is not in its parameters, it will not be changed.

 ## Multicast write
 When using multicast write the recommended way is the following :